jwh1000/TomatoTasks/README.md

-# pomotimer
+# TomatoTasks
-simple pomodoro timer app to help with studying and focus
+TomatoTasks is a simple pomodoro timer and task management app to help with studying and focus